groupdocs-viewer/GroupDocs.Viewer-Docs/net/release-notes/release-notes-2022/groupdocs.viewer-for-.net-22.11-release-notes.md

 ## Major Changes

-There are ??? features, and bug-fixes in this release, most notable are:
+There are 14 features and bug fixes in this release, the most notable are:

 ### Added support for converting all Excel worksheets to one HTML file